Aggregating Funnels for Faster Fetch&Add and Queues

-We prove in Section~\ref{proof} that this implementation of $O$ is linearizable, regardless of the number of \Aggs\ and the way that operations choose an \Agg\ at line~\ref{chooseAgg}.
-Thus, the exact method for making these choices can be tuned to achieve good performance. \Cref{evenSpread} shows one straightforward way to do this.
+We prove in Section~\ref{proof} that \Cref{code-overflow} is linearizable, regardless of the number of \Aggs\ and how \Aggs\ are chosen at line~\ref{chooseAgg}.
+Thus, these choices can be tuned to achieve good performance. \Cref{evenSpread} shows one straightforward way to do this.
 It divides the $p$ threads that access the \op{Fetch\&Add} object $O$ into $\sqrt{p}$ groups of $\sqrt{p}$ threads each, and assigns each group to one of the $m$ \Aggs\ of each type.
 This limits contention on any shared variable to $\sqrt{p}$, because at most $\sqrt{p}$ threads access each \Agg, and at most one thread from each of the $\sqrt{p}$ groups can access \x{Main} at any one time.
 Operations could also be assigned to a random \Agg\ of the appropriate type.
-We discuss various possible schemes for assigning operations to \Aggs\ to achieve good performance in \Cref{allocation-scheme}.
+We discuss how these choices were made for our experiments in \Cref{allocation-scheme}.